UK tech experts · info@vividrepairs.co.uk

 A 32-inch curved gaming monitor at under £100 is a proper bargain.
 The C32G2ZE delivers a big, immersive screen with 240Hz refresh rate and 1ms MPRT for less than most people spend on a mid-range controller.
 For budget-conscious gamers who want screen presence, this is hard to beat.

 The VA panel brings deep blacks and strong contrast, which suits dark gaming environments and atmospheric titles well.
 The 1800R curve across 32 inches feels genuinely enveloping, and FreeSync Premium handles tearing cleanly.
-Low input lag is confirmed in testing, so fast-paced games feel responsive.
+Low input lag is confirmed, so fast-paced games feel responsive.

 The honest limitation is pixel density.
 1080p across 32 inches means individual pixels are visible if you sit close.
 Text looks noticeably soft compared to a 24 or 27-inch 1080p screen.
 For gaming at normal viewing distances, it is fine.
 For productivity or reading, it is a compromise worth knowing about before you buy.